vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

 ![image](/assets/2024-06-11/020.png)

-## try/catch in Building Blocks
+## Try/catch in Building Blocks

-The following screnshot shows the same sample as mentioned earlier, but as Build Blocks version.
-The actual code is put into the try/catch frame (marked with "1").
-There are two branches, one for success, one for failure.
-And also there are three variables generated that can be used in case of failure (marked with "2"). "error message" and "type" is the same as mentioned above. "code" is only used in the SAP context.
+The following screenshot shows the same example from earlier, but made with Building Blocks instead.
+The actual code is put into the try/catch frame (marked with **1**).
+There are two branches---one for success and one for failure.
+There are also three generated variables that can be used in case of a failure (marked with **2**). **Error message** and **type** is the same as the Lua example above. **Code** is only used in an SAP context.

 ![image](/assets/2024-06-11/030.png)

-## conclusion
+## Conclusion

-Catching exceptions makes sense in lot of contexts because it allows to build apps that can react to unexpected things to happen.
-With the built-in functions of Peakboard in both Building Blocks and pure LUA it's quite easy to wrap code into a try/catch blocks.
+Catching exceptions makes sense in a lot of contexts because it allows you to build apps that can react to unexpected events.
+With the built-in functions in Peakboard in both Building Blocks and pure Lua, it's quite easy to wrap code in try/catch blocks and handle any errors that pop up.